Please visit Jefferson Lab Event Policies and Guidance before planning your next event: https://www.jlab.org/conference_planning.

 [2] What level of C++ is required?

-The course will start from the very basics but will also touch on advanced and modern features of C++ (check out the curriculum above).
-We suggest you to follow this course if you only have very basic knowledge of C++ or you want to refresh it.
-The goal of this course is to already enable you to contribute meaningfully to your experiment code base or to write your own analysis software.
-If you aren't sure of your current skill level, then don't hesitate to contact us to ask if you "know enough", we'll be able to help you assess your current level and whether this training is right for you.
+The course will start from the basics but will also touch on advanced and modern features of C++ (check out the curriculum above).
+We suggest you to follow this course if you have basic knowledge of C++ or you want to refresh it.
+The goal of this course is to already enable you to contribute meaningfully to your experiment's code base or to write your own analysis software.
+If you aren't sure of your current skill level, check the table of contents above or the table of contents in the course material (see time table).
+If still in doubt, you can contact us to ask if you "know enough".

 Starts